Comfy-Org/comfy-cli/README.md

 ## Installation

+1. (Recommended, but not necessary) Enable virtual environment ([venv](https://docs.python.org/3/library/venv.html)/[conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html))

-To install comfy-cli, make sure you have Python 3.9 or higher installed on your system.
+2. To install comfy-cli, make sure you have Python 3.9 or higher installed on your system.
 Then, run the following command:

      `pip install comfy-cli`

 ### Shell Autocomplete

 To install autocompletion hints in your shell run:

 `comfy --install-completion`

+This enables you to type `comfy [TAP]` to autocomplete commands and options

 ## Usage